WDOTS/gh-pages-example/README.md

 automation comes in.

 Travis CI allows us to access GitHub webhooks.
-This means that when an event occurs on GitHub, such as someone raising a Pull Request, or pushing a commit to a particular event, Travis can run a command on one of its servers.
+This means that when an event occurs on GitHub, such as someone raising a Pull Request, or pushing a commit to a particular branch, Travis can run a command on one of its servers.
 It can, for instance, clone your repo, install all of your dependencies and run your build script.
 Travis then notifies you as to whether the build script completed successfully, or whether your build is broken.